School and academic-related travel can be productive, safe and enjoyable if you are well-prepared, so planning is well

-If you are travelling outside of Canada on university business (work/study), you are encouraged to register your trip with Concordia’s Security Department.
+If you are travelling outside of Canada on university business (work/study), you are encouraged to register your trip with Campus Safety and Prevention Services.
 This follows the Policy on Travel Outside of Quebec (VPS-53).

 The university’s International Travel Registry allows Concordia to identify where students and employees are when travelling, and provide emergency assistance, if required.

 To submit your travel information: